 In 2007 after having sold his printing business and an outdoor adventure farm in South Africa, Shaun moved with his young family to the Greek island of Kefalonia, where he worked as a commercial sea kayak guide for 6 years, he took time to explore and expedition paddle a variety of areas and islands, including trips across the Aegean Sea from Athens to Turkey and numerous Greek island circumnavigations, his main aim was to enjoy his paddling, family and children while they were still young.

 In April 2013 a month after completing his training Shaun returned and officially joined the SKC TEAM.
-Shaun is now a director and business partner to Jeff and Simon.
-He is responsible for the daily operations at SKC in addition to working on the water coaching and leading expeditions as an ISKGA Advanced guide and modular trainer.
+Shaun is now a director and business partner to Jeff and Geoff.
+Shaun is an ISKGA Advanced guide (P) and a British Canoeing Coastal Sea Kayak Leader (old 4*) You will often find him on the water coaching or guiding on SKC expeditions.

-He loves guiding, experiential coaching and learning, this is instantly obvious when you see his enthusiasm for the sport and Sea Kayaking Cornwall.
+Shaun loves guiding, experiential coaching and learning, this is instantly obvious when you meet him and see his enthusiasm for the sport and Sea Kayaking Cornwall.

 Ben has a university degree in coaching and is one incredibly talented kayaker.
 He has been raised in Cornwall and so has an intimate knowledge of the Cornish coastline.
 He started sailing and kayaking while at school which developed into a continuing passion to coach and teach others in the outdoor.
 This passion for the outdoors and coaching led him to study it further at university completing a foundation degree in outdoor education and BSc in sport performance and coaching.
 Ben works full time for SKC, if he is not out on the water coaching and guiding he is busy in the office helping to administrate and develop SKC courses and expeditions.